archive-for-processing/processing-forked-libraries/resources/README.md

 ### Install with the Contribution Manager

-Add contributed Libraries by selecting the menu item _Sketch_ â†’ _Import Library..._ â†’ _Add Library..._ This will open the Contribution Manager, where you can browse for ##library.name##, or any other Library you want to install.
+Add contributed Libraries by selecting the menu item _Sketch_ ¡æ _Import Library..._ ¡æ _Add Library..._ This will open the Contribution Manager, where you can browse for ##library.name##, or any other Library you want to install.

 Not all available Libraries have been converted to show up in this menu.
 If a Library isn't there, it will need to be installed manually by following the instructions below.